-Each school is assigned an Academy Learning Partner (School Improvement Advisor equivalent) who visits each half term with a school improvement focus.
+Each academy is assigned an Academy Learning Partner (School Improvement Advisor equivalent) who visits each half term with an academy improvement focus.

 The aim of these visits is to provide an opportunity to review the academy’s provision alongside the Headteacher and set clear targets to address identified development needs.

-The ALPs are responsible for providing high quality school improvement support and challenge within their designated DoWMAT academies.
+The ALPs are responsible for providing high quality academy improvement support and challenge within their designated DoWMAT academies.

-The ALPs work alongside the CEO and other members of the ALP team to ensure consistency in the quality and approach of school improvement support across all DoWMAT academies.
+The ALPs work alongside the CEO and other members of the ALP team to ensure consistency in the quality and approach of academy improvement support across all DoWMAT academies.